MyMCIT/MyMCIT/LOCAL_SUPABASE_SETUP.md

 This guide walks you through setting up a local Supabase database for the MyMCIT project, including database seeding and authentication setup.

+Running into any issues?
+Refer to the [Troubleshooting](#troubleshooting) section at the end of this document.

 ## Prerequisites

 - Install the Supabase CLI.
 For macOS, use `brew install supabase/tap/supabase`.
 See the [Supabase CLI documentation](https://supabase.com/docs/guides/cli/getting-started) for installation instructions on other operating systems.